tcmxx/UnityTensorflowKeras/Documents/Training-PPO.md

 4. Play and see how it works.

 ## Explanation of fields in the inspector
+We use similar parameters as in Unity ML-Agents.
+If something is confusing, read see their [document](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md) for mode datails.

 ### TrainerPPO.cs
 * `isTraining`: Toggle this to switch between training and inference mode.
 Note that if isTraining if false when the game starts, the training part of the PPO model will not be initialize and you won't be able to train it in this run.
 Also,
 * `parameters`: You need to assign this field with a TrainerParamsPPO scriptable object.